disneysw/myenergi-Interceptor/README.md

 *** This is work in progress.
 Much of the code is not implemented yet !!!! ***

-This project is designed for an ESP32 CYB (Cheap Yellow Board) development board which includes a OLED display.
+This project is designed for an ESP32 CYD (Cheap Yellow Display) development board which includes a OLED display.
+There are two versions of the board one with USB-C and another with a USB-B. The two are functionally equivalent but have slightly different connector placement.
+They may also have slightly different displays (Red or Green tab).
+I have a green tab board but you should be able to use the red tab types by changing a define in include.h.

 The boards are available for about $16 from Amazon or AliExpress and use Wi-Fi to connect to your network.